SiddharthSaravanan/SiddharthSaravanan.github.io/_portfolio/portfolio-2.md

 ![Alt Text](https://media.giphy.com/media/mPgCNQh8b4qVl6EhKk/giphy.gif?cid=790b7611fc09703cd5ccb5306c7d03e060e8193d101e2c52&rid=giphy.gif&ct=g)

-# Codification of a Bharathnatyam Pose
+# Codification of a Bharathnatyam pose

 The Codification of a pose in Bharathanatyam into a 30-dimensional vector was done by professor Sangeeta Jadhav, Goa University (2018).
 In her work, posititions of different parts of the body are represented by different integers within the 30-dimensional vector as shown below: